UPDATE – 25TH November 2020:

 It means that employers could receive up to £3,000 for hiring 16 to 18-year-old Apprentices from August to January 2021.

 Claims can start to be made by employers in relation to these Apprentices from 1 September 2020.
-Those claims must be made through the Apprenticeship Service.
+Those claims must be made through the Apprenticeship Service and payment can be spent on anything they need to support their organisation.